ElektraInitiative/libelektra/doc/tutorials/specification.md

 - how to create and mount a specification using `kdb`
 - how to add keys with different types, defaults and examples to your specification and how to validate them
 - the benefits of using `kdb` to generate a specification, instead of writing one by hand
+- how to use the final specification during the installation process of applications

 ### What you'll do

 - use `kdb` to create and mount a specification for an example CRUD (Create, Read, Update, Delete) application
 - define defaults, examples and checks for keys in the validation
+- use the specification as a starting point for customizing the configuration of installed applications

 ## Example App Overview